aka-msft/helium/README.md

 ### Run dev server

 1. `npm start` will start the server locally.
-If no environment variable is provided, the application will run on the default port defined in server.ts.
+If no environment variable is provided, the application will run on the default port defined in `server.ts`.
 2. Once running, the API can be accessed at each of [https://github.com/Microsoft/helium/tree/master/src/app/routes](these routes).

 ### Docker